Humanitec-DemoOrg/aws-examples/rbac-howto/Readme.md

 ## Use cases
 1. Allow developers to deploy to the development environment, do not allow developers to create apps, lock down every other environment.
 1. Create Admin or Scoped token for CI/CD.
-1. Create a custom namespace and add dynamic RBAC access within Kubernetes.
+1. Create a custom namespace and add dynamic RBAC access within Kubernetes with Terraform.

 ### 1. Allow developers to deploy to the development environment, do not allow developers to create apps, lock down every other environment.